-The committee Chair will work with the EO to set the committee's goals and meeting agendas.
+The committee Chair will work with the EO Executive Officer and the Board Chair to set the committee's goals and meeting agendas.
 The committee Chair coordinates the committee's work, ensures progress toward the Board's priorities, and presents reports at each meeting.